SamKaiYang/robot_control_hiwin_ros/README.md

     Note:
      - substitute `<manipulator_model>` with the robot model (default is _ra605_710_gb_)
      - substitute `<gripper_model>` with the gripper model (e.g. _xeg_16_).

-### Control the interface for HIWIN's electric gripper XEG series

-If you want to use HIWIN's gripper independently, you need to run the gripper interface to control the gripper via ROS.

-1. Connect the gripper controller as illustrated in the gripper manual.
-2. Before running your planner, run the gripper interface node.

-    `roslaunch hiwin_driver hiwin_gripper_interface.launch gripper_com_port:=<port> gripper_model:=<model> gripper_name:=<name>`

-    Note:
-    - substitute`<port>` with the COM port the gripper is connected to.
-    - substitute `<model>` with the gripper model (e.g. _xeg_16_).
-    - The driver node will be listening for target positions on the action server `<name>/follow_joint_trajectory`.
-      Choose `<name>` accordingly to your planning groups and controllers definitions.
-    - If successfully run, this node will launch a test movement of the gripper.
-The test is necessary for the correct operation of the gripper.
-3. Run your planner or other commander nodes.

-    `roslaunch <some_package> <some_planning_execution_launch_file>`

 ### Licence